druxorey/pybash-scripts/README.md

     bash script-name.sh

-### C++

-To execute a C++ script, navigate to the directory containing the script and compile it with `g++` (or any other C++ compiler) using the following command:

-    g++ script-name.cpp -o script-compiled

-Then run it with the next command:

-    ./script-name

-### Golang

-To execute a Go script, navigate to the directory containing the script and compile it with `go` using the following command:

-    go build -o script-compiled script-name.cpp

-Then run it with the next command:

-    ./script-name

 ### Python

 To execute a Python script, navigate to the directory containing the script and use the following command:

     python3 script-name.py

-### Rust

-To execute a Rust script, navigate to the directory containing the script and compile it with `rust` using the following command:

-    rustc script-name.rs -o script-compiled

-Then run it with the next command:

-    ./script-name

 ## Contribute